 Who is most at risk for mesothelioma?▼

 The highest-risk groups are military veterans (especially Navy), construction workers, shipyard workers, insulation workers, and industrial tradespeople.
-Men account for 80% of cases, and the average age at diagnosis is 72.
+Men account for roughly 77 to 80% of cases, and the average age at diagnosis is 72.
 Family members of workers can also be at risk from take-home exposure.

 Why are mesothelioma cases still occurring if asbestos is regulated?▼

-Mesothelioma has a latency period of 20-50 years between exposure and diagnosis.
+Mesothelioma has a latency period of 20 to 50 years between exposure and diagnosis.
 People exposed in the 1970s and 1980s are now developing the disease.
 Additionally, asbestos remains in millions of older buildings, and some countries still produce and export asbestos products.

 What is the survival rate for mesothelioma?▼

-The overall 5-year survival rate is approximately 12%.
-However, outcomes vary significantly based on stage at diagnosis, cell type, patient health, and treatment.
-Some patients with early-stage disease who receive aggressive treatment survive significantly longer.
+Per SEER, the 5-year relative survival rate for pleural mesothelioma is about 12%, while peritoneal mesothelioma is closer to 65%.
+Outcomes vary significantly based on stage at diagnosis, cell type, patient health, and treatment.
+Some people with early-stage disease who receive aggressive treatment, including HIPEC for peritoneal cases, survive significantly longer.